Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 This is required for the server to parse file uploads.
 Without it, req.files would be undefined.

-Handle the upload in your route:
+Handle the upload in a route:

 app.post('/saveImage', (req, res) => {